reflectoring/reflectoring.github.io/_posts/2021-05-28-spring-dynamodb.md

 - **Global Secondary Index (GSI)**: An index with a partition key and sort key that are different from the partition key and sort key of the table.
 - **Local Secondary Index (LSI)**: An index that has the same partition key as the table, but a different sort key.

-### Single Table Data Model

-We can create a more flexible data model compared to relational databases since most of the attributes for every item are optional.
-This allows us to store completely different kinds of objects (items in the table) in a single DynamoDB table, such as a Customer object with Name, email, and phone attributes, and an Address object with street, city, and zip attributes.
-This is a recommended design pattern called a single table design for storing multiple different entity types in a single table.

-## Setting up DynamoDB
-We can run a local instance of DynamoDB for development and testing.
-When we are ready to deploy our application in production, we can remove the local endpoint in the code, to make it point to the DynamoDB web service.
-DynamoDB Local is available as a download (requires JRE), as an Apache Maven dependency, or as a Docker image.

 ## Writing Applications with DynamoDB
 DynamoDB is a web service, and interactions with it are stateless.
 So we can interact with DynamoDB by REST API calls over HTTP(S).
 Unlike connection protocols like JDBC, applications do not need to maintain a persistent network connections.